Can I get an injunction?

 We can help you protect yourself using the civil law.

 Sometimes a warning letter from a solicitor can be enough to encourage the perpetrator to acknowledge and change their behaviour.
-In more serious situations, we can apply to the court for a non-molestation order.
-How quickly we apply and whether we give notice of the application to the perpetrator depends on the seriousness of the situation.
+But in more serious situations, we can apply to the court for a non-molestation order.
+How quickly we apply and whether we give notice of the application to the perpetrator depends on the severity of the situation.

 Phone us on 01782 627589 for free initial advice about whether you can apply for injunction orders

 Most clients qualify for legal aid in cases of domestic abuse.
-If you find you are eligible financially you should instruct another firm of solicitors that offers legal aid.
+If you are eligible financially you should instruct another firm of solicitors that offers legal aid.

-For information about local support services, go to New Era’s website at www.new-era.co.uk.
+For information about local support services, go to New Era’s website.